R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Methodology

 The set of Euler equations in the Lagrangian formalism, in spherical symmetry, are:

 where $G$ is the gravitational constant.
 The baryon mass $m$ contained within the radius $r$ from the center of the neutron star is chosen to be the Lagrangian mass coordinates, with the outward radial direction from the center defined as the positive direction. $u$, $\rho$, $p$, and $\varepsilon$ are the radial velocity, baryon mass density, pressure, and specific internal energy density of the fluid, respectively, as functions of time $t$ and $m$.
-A standard first-order Lagrangian finite-difference scheme \citep[][]{richtmyer1967difference} with uniform mass grid is employed to solve the Euler equations numerically with the introduction of an artificial viscosity term $q$ whenever compression occurs, where $l=2$ is the artificial viscosity coefficient having the dimensions of a length.
-In Equation~(\ref{eq:energy equation}), $\dot\epsilon_{\text{nuc}}$, $\dot\epsilon_{\beta}$, $\dot\epsilon_{\nu\text{,}\beta}$, $\dot\epsilon_{f}$, and $\dot\epsilon_{\nu\text{,}\text{th}}$ denote the extra heating/cooling rates of the mass elements associated with thermonuclear reactions, $\beta$-decays, $\beta$-delayed neutrino emissions, spontaneous fission, and thermal neutrino emissions, respectively (see Section~\ref{sec:nuclear reaction network}).
-Explicit first-order time discretization subjected to the Courant–Friedrichs–Lewy condition are chosen to update these hydrodynamic variables.
+A standard first-order Lagrangian finite-difference scheme \citep[][]{richtmyer1967difference} with $100$ uniform mass grid zones is employed to solve the Euler equations numerically with the introduction of an artificial viscosity term $q$ whenever compression occurs, where $l=1.0$\,$G$\ms/$c^2 = 1.477$\,km is the artificial viscosity coefficient having the dimension of a length.
+Explicit first-order time discretization subjected to the Courant–Friedrichs–Lewy (CFL) condition is chosen to update these hydrodynamic variables.
+In Equation~(\ref{eq:energy equation}), $\dot\epsilon_{\text{nuc}}$, $\dot\epsilon_{\beta}$, $\dot\epsilon_{\nu\text{,}\beta}$, $\dot\epsilon_{f}$, and $\dot\epsilon_{\nu\text{,}\text{th}}$ denote the extra heating/cooling rates of the mass elements associated with thermonuclear reactions, $\beta$-decays, $\beta$-decays neutrino emissions, spontaneous fission, and thermal neutrino emissions, respectively (see Section~\ref{sec:nuclear reaction network}).

-\subsection{Nuclear reaction network}
+\subsection{Nuclear Reaction Network}